flutterturkey/festival_flutterturkiye_org/README.md

 ## Branch creation

-Please use the following templapte for branch creation
+Please use the following template for branch creation

 For features:
 ```